JonathanMair/databreeze/README.md

 ```

-Data scientists often need each item in a series of data to contain the same fields.
-This allows for the use of tools such as those provided by pandas and numpy.

 However, public APIs often provide data in an irregular format, in the sense that each row can have different fields.
 This information is often provided in json format that is easily transformed into a python dictionary.